 CPU in machines is responsible for making all the logical calculations that drive the equipment.
 While CPUs were initially meant for PCs and then gaming consoles, they now also sit at the heart of the most common consumer electronics — smartphones, which feature a relatively smaller sized compared to the ones on a laptop.

-Chipset manufacturers had to make several changes to the design of the CPU to accommodate more power in a smaller form factor.
+Chipset manufacturers had to make several changes to the CPU design to accommodate more power in a smaller form factor.
 Computers have plenty of space for all the different components required for its functioning.
 For a mobile device, all these components are placed on a single piece of silicon.
 Due to this reason, these chipsets are known as SOCs’ (system on chip).

 Knowing about a device’s SOC is the most important thing.
-It is not only responsible for CPU operations but also includes the GPU, memory controller, display, camera support, and in some cases, an AI core.
+It is responsible for CPU operations and also includes the GPU, memory controller, display, camera support, and in some cases, an AI core.

 There are a lot of parameters based on which SOCs’ are compared.
 In this article, we will go over each one of them to help you make an educated decision on which is the better choice for you.

 Also read: Snapdragon 712 vs 710 vs 675